 Most of the combinations I recommend here push abundant nutrients into the water, including antioxidants, vitamin C, anti-aging Vitamin A and potassium in particular.
 Most also add anti-inflammatory properties, as well as actually prevent water retention (it's water, though, go figure!) and are strong detoxifiers.

-I also use this pitcher now.
+Oh, and while we are talking products.
+I use this pitcher now.
 Not the one pictured.
 This one allows me to pour with the infused fruits/veggies within the water.
 It is incredibly convenient!

 The addition of seltzer to infused water really makes already-special infused water, super special.